 Some coffee origins completely ignore the tidy once-a-year system.
 These places have what’s known as a fly crop—a second, usually smaller harvest outside of the main one.
 The most famous example of a fly crop is Colombia’s mitaca, which is so large that it rivals the volume of the main crop.
 This pattern means that we can offer coffee seasonally from Colombia all year long, and buy from the same farmers twice per year.

 To understand why, we must explore the life cycle of a coffee seed (or bean).
 After a period of heavy rain, the buds on a coffee tree will bloom into fragrant, jasmine-like flowers.
 At this point, the flowers begin the process that makes coffee cherries, with two seeds inside each one.
-If you know when it’s going to rain, you know when the plants will flower—and when the fruit they produce will be ready to pick.
+If we know when it’s going to rain, we know when the plants will flower—and when the fruit they produce will be ready to pick.

-In the past, most coffee regions had a very precise schedule of heavy rain followed by complete dryness, which allowed farmers to predict a tight schedule for the harvest period.
+In the past, most coffee regions had a very precise schedule of heavy rain followed by complete dryness, which allowed farmers to predict a tight range for the harvest period.
 In Colombia, more scattered precipitation throughout the year allows for a second, large harvest.

 Flowers and Cherries Seeing a ripe cherries, flowers, and buds on the same branch indicates a long harvest period.
 Climate change is creating less distinct harvest cycles in many parts of the world.